The following items are needed when applying to an environmental master's program or other graduate program.

-- Although the information here is more personal, your tone should still be professional and mature.
+- Keep it professional: Although the information here is more personal, your tone should still be professional and mature.
 Discuss the journey that has led to your decision to seek a graduate degree.

 - Connect your personal experiences to your development (and not only to your successes).

 - Recognize the importance of those who helped you overcome obstacles.

 - Be honest about mistakes or shortcomings, but don’t let them overshadow your accomplishments.
 Show how you responded and move on.

 - If you don’t feel comfortable discussing a potentially negative issue, you might ask one of a recommender with relevant perspective to discuss it in their letter of recommendation.

 Master of Landscape Architecture (MLA)

 - Applicants to the Landscape Architecture program may opt to submit a portfolio to highlight any previous creative design work.